How John gets paid (the question everyone wants to ask)

 Do I pay you anything?

 In most standard home-loan cases, no - the lender pays me a commission after your loan settles.
 If any fee would ever apply in your specific case, you would be told in writing before you commit to anything.
-A position check is always free, with no credit check and no obligation.
+An initial conversation has no broker fee, with no obligation and no credit enquiry at the first step.

 Do you push certain lenders?